sulekha-1209/inspire-board/README.md

 ## About

 I love the idea of setting a single-minded goal and looking at it regularly to remind yourself to keep working towards it.
-I use a Chrome for that but I wanted better background images and I don't want the goal on my board to disappear until I have marked it as finished and not just have it refreshed daily.
+I use a Chrome extension for that but I wanted better background images and I don't want the goal on my board to disappear until I have marked it as finished and not just have it refreshed daily.
-So I created this simple application to help me focus better.
+So I created this simple responsive application to help me focus better.

 [Live Demo](https://sulekha-1209.github.io/inspire-board/)